 Needless to say, it did my head in.
 My boat was taking on water, and I had no choice other than to accept it.

 My body was fighting something, and it fought hard.
-Alcohol most certainly played a central role, it wasn’t the meat and potatoes.
-The whole binge-drinking thing is stupid, I know, it happens to the best of us.
+Night life most certainly played a central role, it wasn’t the meat and potatoes.
+The whole self-destruction thing is stupid, I know, it happens to the best of us.

 It wasn’t cancer, HIV, TB, dengue, malaria, kidney failure, liver damage, meningitis, or any of the usual Southeast Asian health problems –I got checked for e-v-e-r-y-t-h-i-n-g.
 And I didn’t touch hard drugs.